techvoyag/CA4/readme.md

 # Runnig the webservice
    npm start

-# Docker Compose Stack for My Awesome Application
+# Docker Compose Stack for this application

 This Docker Compose stack includes the necessary services to run this application.